 Finally, what would a winter wedding be without a touch of mistletoe?
 Place a sprig at your ceremony altar or hang it above your seats at the reception.
 It will give you and your brand new spouse an extra-sweet reason to share a kiss (as if you really needed one).

 If you’ve ever dreamed of wearing a wedding dress with sleeves, winter is the perfect opportunity to give it a try.
-Gone are the days when wedding dresses with sleeves looked outdated — the current styles are chic, timeless and regal, à la Kate Middleton (and who knows, maybe Meghan Markle will wear sleeves too!).
+Gone are the days when wedding dresses with sleeves looked outdated — the current styles are chic, timeless and regal, à la Kate Middleton and Meghan Markle.
 For brides who want the look of sleeves without being too covered up, sheer details, illusion lace, or puff sleeves are the perfect compromise.

 For suits and tuxedos, look for designs in heavier fabrics, such as wool, tweed, or even velvet if your personal style is more fashion-forward.
-Word on the street is that burgundy is the new blue when it comes to groom's attire for 2018.
+Word on the street is that burgundy is the new blue when it comes to groom's attire.